This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 VA Assistance for Marine Corps Veterans

-Marine Corps veterans that were exposed to asbestos and later developed mesothelioma or other related illnesses may be eligible for free assistance from the VA and compensation.
+Marine Corps veterans that were exposed to asbestos and later developed mesothelioma or other related illnesses may be eligible for free assistance from the VA in the form of disability compensation and health care.
 The Marines and the U.S. Navy have a program that screens and monitors those service members and veterans who were at risk from asbestos exposure.
 Through this program, Marine veterans can get free, early screening for asbestos-related diseases.

 The VA will also help veterans seek compensation through various programs, as well as health care.
 Marine veterans may be eligible for disability, special disability, monthly compensation, and treatment at VA facilities, including the Los Angeles VA facility that specializes in mesothelioma.
 Dependents of deceased veterans may also seek compensation through the VA.
 Veterans interested in seeking compensation should contact the VA to find out what to do next and to get free resources.